-MoonSpit Poetry of Insights, Resources, Queries, Activism, and Art
+MoonSpit Poetry of Insights, Resources, Activism, and Art

-Moon Spit Poetry is a Washington D.C.-based blog, information sharing, activist site revolving around your host’s, Sheila McMullin, main feminist concerns.
-Moon Spit Poetry is a collective project figuring out ways to be the best, happiest, empathetic, and fulfilled people we can be.
+MoonSpit Poetry is a Washington D.C.-based blog, information sharing, activist site revolving around your host’s, Sheila McMullin, main feminist concerns.
+MoonSpit Poetry is a project figuring ways to be empathetic and resourceful human beings.

-Moon Spit is feminine grit.
-My main goal on moonspitpoetry.com is to provide transparency on a feminist poet trying to provide feminist positive options–all in the effort of supporting gender, cultural, and racial equality.
+MoonSpit is feminine grit.
+My main goal on moonspitpoetry.com is to provide transparency on a feminist poet trying to provide feminist-positive options–all in the effort of supporting gender, cultural, and racial equality.
 I want this blog and website to be a space of us learning about us in all of our grace and humiliations.
 How to overcome prejudice with honor and intellect.
 To share our triumphs and provide examples of when we failed and tried again to succeed.
 We all deserve respect.
-I hope we create a space here of praise and dedication to a happy, happy future.
+I hope we create a space here of thoughtful praise in dedication to a happy, happy future.
 Please feel able to interact and comment on resources and opinions on this site with encouragement, opportunities for growth, and widening perspectives.
 If you are interested in collaborating email me at moonspitpoetry[at]gmail[dot]com.

 Consider supporting MoonSpit by clicking through the Amazon banner on this site.
 It costs you no additional money, and through the Amazon Associates program any Amazon purchase you make (does not have to be the product I recommend) through the MoonSpit portal MoonSpit will receive a small percentage, which will go toward website maintenance and expanding content.
 Thank you, I appreciate your support!